Family Trust (2021 Update)

 What is a Family Trust?

-Family trust is a type of discretionary trust set up to hold a family’s assets or to conduct a family business.
+A family trust is a type of discretionary trust.
+This structure is set up to hold a family’s assets or to conduct a family business.
 Through the trust, a person (called the trustee) is under an obligation to hold property or assets for the benefit of another person or persons (the beneficiaries).

-In a Family Trust, the trustee has the power to determine which beneficiaries receive the property or assets from the trust and how much each is to receive.
-The discretionary power of the trustee is limited to a nominated class of beneficiaries that are outlined in the trust.
+In a Family Trust, the trustee has a large amount of discretionary power.
+This includes determining which beneficiaries receive the property or assets from the trust and how much each is to receive.
+The trustee’s power extends to the beneficiaries nominated in the trust.

 Why have a Family Trust?

-Two main reasons to get a Family Trust is for asset protect and tax benefits.
+Two main reasons to get a Family Trust is for asset protection and tax benefits.

 - Asset Protection: A trust can protect the ownership of your assets while you are alive.
 You can transfer the legal ownership of the assets to the trust while continuing to use and enjoy them.
 For example, if the family home is in a trust, you no longer personally own the house – but you could still live in it if that’s what the trust deed states.
-Trust can also protect selected assets against claims and creditors – for example, to protect your family home from the potential failure of a business venture.
+Trusts can also protect selected assets against claims and creditors.
+For example, to protect your family home from the potential failure of a business venture.

 Some other benefits include flexible and cost-effective estate planning, investment advantages and retirement planning.

-Person that creates or set up the trust Eg. accountant or lawyer.
+Person that creates or set up the trust such as an accountant or lawyer.
 Their main role is to determine the terms of the trust deed.